tonyjurg/Nestle1904LFT/resources/xml/20240210/README.md

-# XML source data (Aug 16, 2023)
+# XML source data (Feb 10, 2024)

 This is a local copy of the source data obtained from the following [Clear-Bible GitHub page](https://github.com/Clear-Bible/macula-greek/tree/main/Nestle1904/lowfat).
+The main difference between this source and the previous relates to feature 'strongs' (corrections and splitting of composed words - e.g., "ἐκπερισσῶς" from "4057" to "1537+4053").

 # Attribution and legal notices